Boston STEM Lab: After school virtual program

-Boston STEM Lab is a hands-on program for children and their parents or caregivers.
-Through play and experimentation students learn about science and engineering in a fun and intuitive way.
-Classes are instructed by Eugenia Rojas – a neuroscientist PhD (learn more about Eugenia)
+Boston STEM Lab is a hands-on virtual program for children ages 3-9 and their caregivers.
+Through play, experimentation and model making students learn about science, technology, engineering and mathematics in a fun and intuitive way.
+In this program students experience collaborative work, project development and experimentation through engaging practical exercises.